Milan-Jobanputra/Dynamic-email-validation-with-AJAX-in-PHP/README.md

 The JavaScript function sends an AJAX request to check_email.php with the email as data.

 check_email.php performs basic email validation and checks if the email is available (you should replace this logic with your actual validation and database check).

+Here's a simple example provides of what you might include in the process.php, You can download it.